frankxsu11ivan/bikesharing/readme.txt

 4. Through the weekday heat map graphic 8am and 5 pm Monday through Friday are the maximum times bikes are used. https://github.com/frankxsu11ivan/bikesharing/blob/main/Resources/TripsByWeekdayPerHour.png

 5. Through Untitled 1 and Untitled 2 the users are broken out.
 Males are the most frequent users with the August NY 2019 data.
-I like the untitled as the heat map reminded me of abstract artwork. https://github.com/frankxsu11ivan/bikesharing/blob/main/Resources/Untitled1.png https://github.com/frankxsu11ivan/bikesharing/blob/main/Resources/Untitled2.png
+I like the "untitled" title as the heat map reminded me of abstract artwork. https://github.com/frankxsu11ivan/bikesharing/blob/main/Resources/Untitled1.png https://github.com/frankxsu11ivan/bikesharing/blob/main/Resources/Untitled2.png